mfnalex/JeffLib/README.md

 # JeffLib Spigot Library

-JeffLib includes a ton of useful methods that you would normally have to write yourself, as well as already shaded and relocated other libraries like
+JeffLib includes a ton of useful methods that you would normally have to write yourself.

-- my UpdateChecker
-- my CustomBlockData library
-- PaperLib
-- Google Gson
-- Apache Commons Lang3

 ## Usage